 Consumer organisations are:

 The Government of the Republic of Slovenia awards the public service concession for the comparative assessments of goods and services and the public service concession for the provision of information and education to consumers.
-Both public services are co-financed by the Ministry of Economic Development and Technology.
+Both public services are co-financed by the Ministry of the Economy, Tourism and Sport.

 The public service concession for the provision of information and education to consumers was awarded to the Slovenian Consumers' Association on 8 November 2018.
 The public service includes the implementation of activities related to consumer information and education with the view to ensure greater consumer protection and a greater selection, accessibility and higher quality of goods and services, as well as to inform consumers on exercising their rights.